-The best thing about using functional medicine for treating mental health issues is that it enables you to long-term medication dependence.
+The best thing about using functional medicine for treating mental health issues is that it enables you to overcome long-term medication dependence.
 Medication only addresses the symptoms, not the cause of the disorder.
 Neglecting the root cause means you may spend years relying on medication without scratching the surface of the real issue.
 For example, the cause of a mental illness could be a hormone imbalance, inflammation in the body, addictive biochemistry, or even the inability to detoxify.
-Medicines work on minimizing symptoms without getting down to these underlying causes, leaving the diseases untreated forever.
-The bigger risk is that it can even instigate more symptoms eventually.
+Medicines work on minimising symptoms without getting down to these underlying causes, leaving the diseases untreated forever.
+The bigger risk is that it can even induce more symptoms eventually.
 Additionally, side effects are always a concern when you use pharmaceutical drugs in the long run.

 Treatment focuses on overall health

 Another reason to choose functional medicine over conventional psychiatric treatments is that it focuses on overall health.
 Functional medicine considers all the factors that affect mental wellness.
 Further, it explores a wide range of interventions according to your needs.
-These include a therapeutic diet, counselling, nutritional supplementation, lifestyle changes, stress management, and detoxification programs.
-The aim is not just to alleviate the symptoms but cure the disease.
+These include a therapeutic diet, counselling, nutritional supplementation, lifestyle changes, stress management, and detoxification programmes.
+The aim is not just to alleviate the symptoms but to cure the disease.
 The benefits of these therapies extend beyond treating the condition itself.
 They work wonders for your overall health and take you a step closer to holistic well-being and longevity.

 Psychiatric disorders are reaching epidemic proportions, affecting people of all age groups and from all walks of life.
 There is a need to understand the gravity of the problem and find better ways to deal with it.
 Functional medicine holds great promise as it is holistic and natural.
 It works for everyone and does not burn a hole in your wallet.
 It has the potential to change lives, as it gives you better control and saves you from dependence on medications.